- Must visit

 Discover the best of Budapest — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Budapest trip today.

-Hungary’s iconic paprika-rich soup with beef, potatoes, and vegetables.
-In Budapest, it is a classic introduction to traditional home-style cooking.
+Hungary’s iconic goulash soup made with beef, paprika, potatoes, and vegetables.
+It is a classic Budapest comfort dish and a staple of traditional Hungarian cooking.

-A 10% service charge is often added in restaurants.
-If not, tip 10%.
-Round up for taxis; small tips for hotel staff are appreciated.
+A 10% service charge may be added in restaurants; if not, tip 10%.
+Round up taxis.
+Small tips are welcome in bars, cafés, salons, and for hotel help.

 Official public transport app